-Gretchen is the Executive Director of the Satao Project, which supports governments, NGOs and private firms to find solutions to complex, transnational organized crime problems.
-She is also President of the Center on Illicit Networks and Transnational Organized Crime (CINTOC), a member of the OECD Task Force working to improve policy approaches to fight the trafficking of wildlife and other environmentally sensitive goods, and is the senior fellow on Transnational Crime at the Terrorism, Transnational Crime and Corruption Center at George Mason University.
+Gretchen is the Executive Director of the Satao Project, which supports governments, communities and groups to find solutions to complex, transnational organized crime problems.
+She is also President of the Center on Illicit Networks and Transnational Organized Crime (CINTOC), a member of the OECD Task Force working to improve policy approaches to fight illegal trafficking, and a board member at the Center on Sanctions and Illicit Finance.

 Gretchen is the author of Seeds of Terror, a ground-breaking book that traced the role the opium trade has played in three decades of conflict in Afghanistan.
 She spent five years researching the book, which Barrons called “a well-written, well-documented and exemplary work of journalism.”
 Gretchen later authored a policy report on the Afghan opium trade for the U.S. Institute of Peace, and has written a paper about Haqqani network financing with West Point’s Combating Terrorism Center.

 She has supported U.S. Central Command, U.S. Special Operations Command and the Deputy Assistant Secretary of Defense for Counter Narcotics and Global Threats in understanding and analyzing the links between conflict and organized crime.